paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

+This user manual describes the process of creating flight paths, flying the drones over these flight paths, and creating orthomosaics of imagery collected from these planned missions.

+This research is carried out under the BIRD lab, ATREE, Bengaluru (PI: Rajkamal Goswami), with some ongoining techical support from Aaditeshwar Seth's team working on drones (Jayakrishna, Gaurav Rajput, Parth Thakur, and Raman Kumar) at IIT Delhi.

+Rohan Baishya, Parth Thakur, Raju, Ranjith Kumar HT and Rajkamal Goswami have contributed to this manual either through contributions to portions of the manual or verbal suggestions/recommendations. <br> <br>

+Sections:

 - [Section 1: Creation and export of the flight paths](#section-1-creation-and-export-of-the-flight-paths)
 - [Section 2: Uploading the flight path to the drone or drone app](#section-2-uploading-the-flight-path-to-the-drone-or-drone-app)
   * [For DJI Mini 5 Pro](#for-dji-mini-5-pro)